G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Introduction

-The utility of Theorem \ref{thmg1} is that the computation of $G_1(R)$ for some hypersurface singularities becomes more tractable, as well as removing the necessity of the injectivity of the Auslander-Reiten homomorphism $\Upsilon$ required in \cite{H}.
-However, before proving Theorem \ref{thmg1}, we collect the necessary details of $n$-cluster tilting, noncommutative algebra and functor categories in Section \ref{prelim}.
+The utility of Theorem \ref{thmg1} is that the computation of $G_1(R)$ for some hypersurface singularities becomes tractable, as well as removing the necessity of the injectivity of the Auslander-Reiten homomorphism and the need for $R$ to have finite Cohen-Macaulay type, as required in \cite{H}.
+In fact, with the long exact sequence of \cite{v2} and the machinery of \cite{H}, the proof is quite elementary.
+However, before proving Theorem \ref{thmg1} in Section \ref{thmg1}, we collect the necessary details on $n$-cluster tilting objects, noncommutative algebra and functor categories in Section \ref{prelim}.

 \vs